 Contents of Invoice

 All invoices are required to contain information relating to your transaction.
+These include:

 - Unique GST identifier or GSTIN of the seller and buyer